Get

 Friendly, spry, alert, clever, biddable, gentle, loving

 As a quintessential Nordic breed in looks, the sweet-faced Finnish Lapphund brings out many of the best qualities Spitz-type breeds offer.
 They’re loving, intelligent, active, and healthy, and the fluffy coat is one of the best for end-of-day cuddling.
-The hardworking and friendly Finnish Lapphund is always a pleasure to anyone they meet.
+The hardworking and friendly Finnish Lapphund is typically a pleasure to anyone they meet.

 Finnish Lapphund Characteristics